Overview

 What percentage of contact center interactions are analyzed?

 Most quality assurance teams manually review only 1 to 2% of contact center interactions.
 The remaining 98% of conversations go unanalyzed.
-AI-powered contact center analytics can process 100% of interactions automatically.
+AI-powered contact center analytics can process 100% of interactions automatically, meaning patterns that would be invisible in a 1 to 2% sample become detectable at full scale.